dvdkrstndnls/liri-node-app/README.md

 ### Instructions

-1. Navigate to the root of your project and run `npm init -y` &mdash; this will initialize a `package.json` file for your project.
+1. Navigate to the root of your project and run `npm init -y` --- this will initialize a `package.json` file for your project.
 The `package.json` file is required for installing third party npm packages and saving their version numbers.
 If you fail to initialize a `package.json` file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.

 2. Make a .gitignore file and add the following lines to it.
 This will tell git not to track these files, and thus they won't be committed to Github.